 The troglodytic Hotel Marhala features rooms that were all dug into the ground, providing a unique experience as well as a comfy temperature.
 While the chance to sleep in a cave hotel is enough to make it a popular place to book, it draws “Star Wars” fans by the droves, as the setting for scenes from several of the films.
 Dating back to the 4th century, when the Berbers constructed an underground town, the hotel offers modern convenience, along with a stay in a truly ancient environment.

-Kokopelli’s Cave Bed & Breakfast, New Mexico (Prices & Photos)
+Kokopelli’s Cave Bed & Breakfast, New Mexico, USA (Prices & Photos)

 Built into the Tertiary Ojo Alamo sandstone cliffs in New Mexico, Kokopelli’s Cave is one of the few other options of its kind in the entire U.S. If you’re looking for a remote stay without leaving America’s borders, it’s hard to find better than this.
 Set 70 feet beneath the ground, in the Four Corners area, guests have to travel across a rough dirt road, walk down a sloping path, and finally climb a ladder, to reach the cave house that’s built into the vertical cliffs of Tertiary Ojo Alamo sandstone overlooking the La Plata River 300 feet below.
 Not only does it offer the tranquility and solitude of cave-dwelling, but unparalleled views of stunning southwest sunsets overlooking all four states that make up the Four Corners: New Mexico, Utah, Arizona and Colorado.

 Cuevas Pedro Antonio de Alarcon, Granada, Spain (Prices & Photos)